2016 Malaysian haze

-The fires since the mid-March has caused part of Sabah, especially in the West Coast Division to be blanketed by haze.
+Starting in mid-March 2015 several fires caused part of Sabah, especially in the West Coast Division to be blanketed by haze.

 Causes

 The fires became worse due to the effects of the 2014–16 El Niño event.
 Natural Resource and Environment Minister Wan Junaidi Tuanku Jaafar said open burning by farmers are the main cause of the fire and haze.
 Meanwhile, the Beaufort District Officer Mohd Shaid Othman said that the fires were caused by greedy hunters who wanted to search for deer easily.
 This was supported by Sabah Forestry Department (SFD) findings.
 The SFD has confirmed that arsonists were behind the forest fires that burned the Trusmadi and Binsuluk Forest Reserves, which blanketed the Sabah West Coast with haze.
 However, the Sabah Wildlife Department (SWD) dismissed the claims of the Beaufort District Officer as the areas has poor presence of animals.
 While Sabah Minister of Tourism Masidi Manjun also blamed greedy hunters as well some irresponsible smokers that like to threw their cigarettes anywhere.